asanso/Endomorphisms-for-Faster-Cryptography-on-Elliptic-Curves-of-Moderate-CM-Discriminants/README.md

 GLV based on ϕ:                   2.064ms (41% faster)
 ```

 **N.B.** The benchmarks are averaged over 1000 instances of the routine.
-Besides, the endomorphism $\phi$ is not evaluated via (the homogeneous version of) Horner's scheme, but more elementarily.
+Besides, the endomorphism $\phi$ is not evaluated via (the homogeneous version of) Horner's scheme as proposed in the paper, but more elementarily.
 Therefore, (GLV based on) $\phi$ is even faster when implemented more properly.

 ## How to Interpret Results